maxharlow/newsagent/README.md

-Datastash
+Newsagent
 =========

 Automatically identify potential story leads.

-Datastash lets you easily create bots to periodically gather data that you are interested in, and then alert you to anything that changes.
+Newsagent lets you easily create bots to periodically gather data that you are interested in, and then alert you to anything that changes.

 Deploying